-This article takes a deeper look at the specific way the CarePortal Card can and cannot be used, and how a Connecting Church (and non-Connecting Churches) can best utilize the card to increase their ability to response to local requests.
+This article takes a deeper look at the specific way the CarePortal Card can and cannot be used, and how Churches can best utilize the card to increase their ability to respond to local requests.
 It also shows how the CarePortal Card makes it easy for the community to equip the local church to make more connections to families as they meet more needs.

 Included in This Article:

 - The Purpose of the CarePortal Card

 1. How can my church request a CarePortal Card?

 2. Which church leader roles are eligible to receive a CarePortal Card?